Widdop

 Last week, I was on an Arvon course at Lumb Bank – a ‘retreat with walking’, tutored, or, more accurately, led, by local mapmaker extraordinaire Chris Goddard and novelist–poet Paul Kingsnorth.
 Being in Ted Hughes Country in a heatwave meant that I had the time and opportunity to take huge delight in the landscape.
 Chris knew its paths, even through the woods, and its history so well that he was a brilliant guide.
 Chris’s books are like Wainwright’s, but with more detail and less trenchant opinions.

-One day, Chris met us up at Widdop Reservoir, the subject of one of Hughes’s loveliest poems, ‘Widdop’, from arguably his best collection, Remains of Elmet (1979).
+One day, Chris met us up at Widdop Reservoir, the subject of one of Hughes’s loveliest poems, ‘Widdop’, from one of his best collections, Remains of Elmet (1979).

 It was so hot that most of us got into the water.
 My poem below attempts to sum up the joy of the moment.